datalad-handbook/book/docs/basics/101-120-summary.rst

-Simultaneously, you have observed dataset properties you already knew (for example how annexed files need to be retrieved via :command:`datalad get`), but you have also seen novel aspects of a dataset -- for example that subdatasets are not automatically installed by default, how :command:`git annex whereis` can help you find out where file content might be stored, how useful commands that capture provenance about the origin or creation of files (such as :command:`datalad run` or :command:`datalad download-url`) are,
+Simultaneously, you have observed dataset properties you already knew (for example how annexed files need to be retrieved via :command:`datalad get`), but you have also seen novel aspects of a dataset -- for example that subdatasets are not automatically cloned by default, how :command:`git annex whereis` can help you find out where file content might be stored, how useful commands that capture provenance about the origin or creation of files (such as :command:`datalad run` or :command:`datalad download-url`) are,